SyedIbrahimHamza/Login-System/README.md

 python login_system.py

-The program will display a welcome message and ask the user to select an option.
+The program will display the menu and ask the user to select an option.

 Menu
 Welcome to the login system!
 Please choose an option:
 1. Register
 2. Login
-Enter your choice (1 or 2):

-The menu choice is validated using a while loop.
-If an invalid option is entered, the program continues asking the user to enter either 1 or 2.

-Example
-Enter your choice (1 or 2): 5
-invalid choice.
-Please try again.
+3. Exit
-Enter your choice (1 or 2): 1
+Enter your choice (1, 2, or 3):

-User Data

-The program uses a Python dictionary to store registered users:

-users = {}

-When a user registers, their username is used as the dictionary key and their password is stored as the value.

-For example:

-users = {
-    'Ali': '12345',
-    'Ahmed': '67890'
-}

-Here:

-Ali is the username
-12345 is Ali's password
-Ahmed is another username
-67890 is Ahmed's password
+The menu continues to appear until the user chooses option 3.

 Register

 Select 1 to register a new user.

-The program asks the user for:
+The program asks for:

 Username
 Password